Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 ### 5. Positioning glassware in the Pioreactor sleeve

+The outside of the glassware vial must be dry.
 Place the glassware vial into the Pioreactor sleeve.
 Ensure that the vial is pressed all the way down into the sleeve.
 The rotation of the vial doesn't matter.

 ### Extra